miklevin/MikeLev.in/_posts/2025-07-14-ai-voice-synthesis-binary-search-debugging.md

 On this journey down this linear path, there are brainy things I have done like ensuring the keyboard shortcuts don't conflict with Chrome's own keyboard shortcuts.
-This was an issue with `Ctrl`+`n` which I wanted to use for answering questions from the user, but I kept popping up *New browser windows* haha!
+This was an issue with `Ctrl`+`n` which I wanted to use for answering questions from the user, but I kept popping up *New browser windows* ahaha!
 And so Ctrl+Alt it is.

 #### The Scarecrow